elizabeth-raynor/Virtual-HPLC-Experiment/README.md

 *   realTimeY: array to store the y values of the solvent real-time graph
 *   realTimeDict: a dictionary to allow access to the xy value pairs
 *   maxY: the maximum y value in the data set.
 Used to set the y-axis of the graph
-*   columnInfo: a string that is appended to the title of the graph to show the column information
+*   **columnInfo**: a string that is appended to the title of the graph to show the column information
-*   areas: nested array of peak area values.
+*   **areas**: nested array of peak area values.
 The order is [[Case1Peak1, Case1Peak2, Case1Peak3], [Case2Peak1, Case2Peak2, Case2Peak3]...]
-*   solventRatioSleep: the value used to delay the addition of data to the graph so it is in real-time.
+*   **solventRatioSleep**: the value used to delay the addition of data to the graph so it is in real-time.
 The larger the number, the bigger delay.
 170 makes the graph take 10 minutes on Jenny’s computer

 #### Methods: